2024 Elections: Arizonans already declaring candidacies for House and Senate; here's what you should know

 Other elections will also take place in November 2024, including elections for the various members of Arizona State Legislature.
 All State Senators and State Representatives serve two-year terms, as set forth in Arizona's constitution.

-In Maricopa County, the County Sheriff seat will also be up for re-election.
-The incumbent sheriff, Paul Penzone, defeated Joe Arpaio for the seat in 2016, and won re-election in 2020.
+In Maricopa County, the County Sheriff seat will also be up for election.
+The last elected officeholder, Paul Penzone, defeated Joe Arpaio for the seat in 2016, and won re-election in 2020.
+He announced his decision to not seek reelection in 2023, and stepped down from the post in January 2024.

 For the U.S. Senate seat currently held by Sinema, two major politicians have announced their candidacies: Rep. Ruben Gallego and Pinal County Sheriff Mark Lamb.